Small chilli

 The salt helps keep them plump and stops the skins from bursting.
 Soaked kidney beans only take about 5 minutes in the pressure cooker then maybe another 10 minutes waiting for it to cool down.
 Wouldn't be without a pressure cooker now, it's an invaluable tool if you eat a lot of dried legumes.

+If the beans are old we add a bit of baking soda to the cooking liquid, it can really help to soften tough beans.
 I remember when my Ma used to get dried peas there was a tablet in with them the size of an extra strong mint to put in with them.
 No idea what it was?
-Huh

 "The problem with retirement is that you never get a day off"- Abe Lemons

 I think Bren still does.
 Think she gets peas & turns them into mushy peas.
-The very best kind of peas Big Grin .
+The very best kind of peas .

 Builder that would like to go play in the garden.